stevomatthews/Spoon-Knife/test-toc.md

 ### The Type Field

-There are two possible interpretations of the `m_iType` field.
+There are two possible interpretations of the `Type` field.
 The first is the legacy UDT "socket type", of which there are two: `UDT_STREAM` and `UDT_DGRAM` (in SRT only `UDT_DGRAM` is allowed).
 This legacy interpretation is applied in the following circumstances: